openstack-archive/fuel-docs/pages/user-guide/create-environment/3000-choose-network.rst

 see :ref:`net-topology-plan`.

 You can choose any of the Neutron topologies on this screen.
-If you choose Nova-network here, you can choose between the FlatDHCP and VLAN topologies on the Network Settings page.
+If you choose Legacy Networking (nova-network) here, you can choose between the FlatDHCP and VLAN topologies on the Network Settings page.
 If you choose the Neutron with VMware NSX plugin option,